 - File documentation and legal obligations

-- Describe the ethical principles of helping professionals
+- Describe the ethical principles of helping professionals and apply problem solving models

 - Identify behaviors that are subject to discipline under the Board of Registration for Social Workers in British Columbia.